quale-quest/sql-mvc/README.md

 * Almost no middle-ware processing.
 * Exchange only JSON data elements across the wire.
 * Build with Nodejs, SocketStream and Hogan templates to produce Single Page Applications.
+* Cache client side code automatically, and update automatically when the server side changes.
 * The page loads full visible content on first load - no partial view like waiting for multiple Ajax /ReST calls.
 * Lazy loading of application client code while the user keys in his login information( if not cached already).
 * Partial div(Divout) / records load/reload  on Navigating / Saving or refreshing content.